 The point is that application managers have application specific knowledge which is not easily reused in other jobs and which adds little to a resume.
 That’s why I consider it so important to acquire more widely usable knowledge through the well-known technical certifications, such as those of Microsoft.
 If I put serious effort in getting certified I will become suitable for jobs which are substantively more interesting and which offer an even better salary.
 That’s why I’ve decided to target a job as Cloud Engineer with a specialization in Microsoft Azure, which is in high demand in the market now.
 By now I have so much experience in the IT sector on my resume that it would be a waste if I wouldn’t develop it further.

 I might never be one of the 9% of Dutch employees who feel engaged with their job.
-For a long it was my dream to be able to contribute to the common good, whether it was government policy to fight climate change, promoting the use of open standards or creating a budget.
+For a long time it was my dream to be able to contribute to the common good, whether it was government policy to fight climate change, promoting the use of open standards or creating a budget.
 Unfortunately it is not to be for me, with a job in IT.
-I will remain part of the largest group of 80% of employees who don’t feel neither engaged nor disengaged.
+I will probably remain part of the largest group of 80% of employees who function adequately, but who don’t have true passion for their job.
 This is not a bad thing, I would still be a capable Cloud Engineer even without intrinsic motivation for it.

 About twenty years ago my father said that those who don’t have luck in the game, do have luck in love.
 He said this while he played a board game with us and was losing.
 Though he meant it more as a joke than being serious, it is true in my case.
 I have Stephanie as my loving wife and two daughters.
 All of us are healthy, we have sufficient financial resources, live in a nice house, in a good neighborhood, with a fun allotment garden near a beautiful beach.